 In such cases switch to normal trigger mode and set the trigger position about 5 mm above the centre.
-If the trigger LED lights up, a trigger is generated and the time base is operating.
+If the trigger LED will then light up a trigger is generated and the time base is operating.
 In order to obtain a visible display it may be necessary to change the time base and V/DIV settings.
-Depending on the duty cycle and the frequency, the signal may still remain invisible.
+Depending on the duty cycle and the frequency the signal may still remain invisible.
 This applies only to analog mode.
-In digital mode the trace is always of equal brightness because not the actual signal is shown, but a low frequency construction of it.
-Also there is no stored information about the trace intensity.
+In digital mode the trace is always of equal brightness because not the signal is shown but a low frequency construction of it, also, there is no information in the trace intensity.